iWriteGigs

 Question #17

-A negative information about the candidates to negative assessments about the parties
+A sensational information about the candidates to substantive information about the issues

 B covering events to covering ideas